unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned if the theme is deleted successfully.
+* `204 No Content`: Returned if the theme was deleted successfully.
-* `403 Forbidden`: one of the following:
+* `403 Forbidden`:
-    * Returned if the caller user is not authenticated.
+    * Returned if the caller is not authenticated.
-    * Returned if the caller user does not have permission to delete theme.
+    * Returned if the caller does not have permission to delete theme.
 * `404 Not Found`: Returned if the theme id is invalid.

 ##### Example